kumar1983/html5videoplayer/wphtml5player/readme.txt

-= Why Firefox or Safari won't fallback to Flowplayer(or Flash) when non-supported format is detected? = This bahaviour is part of the HTML5 specification itself, to work round this include theora and vorbis format (for Firefox) or h.264 and aac (for Safari) within video and audio tag. e.g.
+= Why Firefox or Safari won't fallback to Flowplayer(or Flash) when non-supported format is detected? = This bahaviour is part of the HTML5 specification itself, to work round this include theora and vorbis format (for Firefox) or h.264 and aac (for Safari) or MP3 (for Safari Audio) within video and audio tag. e.g.

 `[video:file.mp4|file.ogv]